 From left: Kelly Jenks, Caitlin Bagley, Linda Pierce, Theresa Kappus, Anthony Tardiff, David Kingma, Stephanie Plowman, Kristy Nowak, John Spencer, Joanne Percy.

-Non-Library use of the Lower Level Lab: Library instruction labs are not available as a location for regular classes.
-However, other departments may schedule the Lower Level Lab for a class or workshop at the discretion of the Library Instruction Coordinator.
+Non-Library use of the Labs: Library instruction labs are not available as a location for regular classes.
+However, other departments may schedule a lab for a one-time class, meeting, or workshop at the discretion of the Library Instruction Coordinator.

 To request a library instruction session, please fill out this form.

-To inquire about use of the Lower Level Lab for purposes other than library instruction, email: firstname.lastname@example.org.
+To inquire about use of a library lab for purposes other than library instruction, email: email@example.com.
 Please describe the purpose of the event, the desired date and time, and the number of people expected.

 Library Instruction Mission Statement

 The goal of the instruction team is to develop information competence in our students, preparing them to be life-long learners able to contribute to intellectual and social progress.

 The library instruction team is here to help students and faculty navigate the world of information literacy.
 See our contact info to schedule an instruction session.